 A client to site VPN is used to connect a single computer to a network.
 For example, you may have hired a lawyer to review internal company documents, and you had a client to site VPN set up so the lawyer can securely access your company documents as needed to conduct the review.

 Do I Need A VPN?

-And finally, it’s interesting to note that even the Canadian government would prefer to house sensitive Canadian data pertaining to government programs and citizens on Canadian servers and soil.
-Microsoft is planning to build Canadian data centres for this purpose.
+And finally, the Canadian government would prefer to house sensitive data pertaining to Canadian government programs and citizens on Canadian servers and soil.
+Microsoft has built Canadian data centres for this purpose.

 Network Setup Services in Toronto: If you have network security concerns, we invite you to contact us for a free consultation.
 We are TUCU, an IT Support Company in Toronto.
 Let us help you choose the right network security and remote work solutions for you.
 Schedule your free consultation to discuss your needs.